Keep the Waterfront Open

 What is Mayor Breed’s role in this?

 RPD reports to the Mayor and she authorized and signed the Settlement Agreement.
 As Mayor, London Breed has the power to modify or terminate RPD’s plan.
 We are hoping she will agree with us that the highest and best use for the majority of people is keeping the iconic open view enjoyed by millions instead of adding a new harbor for luxury yachts and reducing the number of small-craft boat slips.
+Otherwise, Mayor Breed's legacy of intentionally losing the natural beauty of the northern waterfront will be visible forever to future generations..

 What can I do?